Yord/pxi/README.md

 </p>
 </summary>

-Until now, data was organized in lines and the `line` chunker was used to break it down.
+Up until this point in the examples, data was organized in lines and the default `line` chunker was used to break it down.
-In this request, all data is in just one line (without a line ending) and we need a different chunker.
+In this response, however, all data is in just one line (without a line ending) and we need a different chunker.
 `jsonObj` identifies JSON objects in data and returns one object at a time.
 Since the whole response is one big object, it is returned.
 Next, the function is applied, which selects the results attribute.